Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/test.md

 ![](../../images/ios-test-DynamicType_2.png)

-- **Illustration and icon sizes must be adapted to the magnification**: use of the [Large Content Viewer](../wwdc/2019/261/) feature, a two fingers pinch implementation to avoid the `Zoom` native feature trigger or only a [graphical element magnification](../development/#graphical-elements-size) are possible solutions according to the context.
+- **Illustration and icon sizes must be adapted to the magnification**: use of the [Large&nbsp;Content&nbsp;Viewer](../wwdc/2019/261/) feature, a two fingers pinch implementation to avoid the `Zoom` native feature trigger or only a [graphical&nbsp;element&nbsp;magnification](../development/#graphical-elements-size) are possible solutions according to the context.

 - **Change the text sizes in every screen** to ensure that all the elements perfectly meet the graphical contraints.